obonaventure/cnp3/book/application/http.rst

  - the `Referrer:` header is followed by a URI.
 It indicates the URI of the document that the client visited before sending this HTTP request.
 Thanks to this header, the server can know the URI of the document containing the hyperlink followed by the client, if any.
 This information is very useful to measure the impact of advertisements containing hyperlinks placed on websites.
  - the `Host:` header contains the fully qualified domain name of the URI being requested.

-.. sidebar:: The importance of the `Host:` header line
+.. note:: The importance of the `Host:` header line

  The first version of HTTP did not include the `Host:` header line.
 This was a severe limitation for web hosting companies.
 For example consider a web hosting company that wants to serve both `web.example.com` and `www.dummy.net` on the same physical server.
 Both web sites contain a `/index.html` document.
 When a client sends a request for either `http://web.example.com/index.html` or `http://www.dummy.net/index.html`, the HTTP 1.0 request contains the following line : ::